 Watch no more than one hour of television per day or night, unless there is a special program you have been anticipating.
 The internet has also become a great procrastinator’s hideout for tension-relieving instead of goal-achieving activities.

 7. Make a list of five necessary but unpleasant projects you’ve been putting off, with a completion date for each project.

 Immediate action on unpleasant projects reduces stress and tension.
 It is very difficult to be active and depressed at the same time.

-7. Seek out and converse with a successful role model.
+8. Seek out and converse with a successful role model and mentor.

 Learning from others’ successes and setbacks will inevitably improve production of any kind.
 Truly listen; really find out how your role models do it right.

-There is no such thing as a “future” decision; there are only present decisions that affect the future.
+There is actually no such thing as a “future” decision; there are only present decisions that will affect the future.
 Procrastinators wait for just the right moment to decide.